1. Is there a fee to visit the monument?

-Answer: No, there are no fees charged at the monument, but donations are always welcomed.
+Answer: No, there are no fees charged at the monument.

-2. Is there cell phone service or a pay phone at the monument?
+2. Is there cell phone service at the monument?

 3. Where can we dig for fossils?

-Answer: Digging for fossils is not allowed within the monument, but fossil collecting is available to the public in the town of Fossil, behind Wheeler High School.
-For more information, check the Wheeler County web site here.
+Answer: Digging for fossils is not allowed within the monument, but fossil collecting is available behind Wheeler High School in Fossil, OR.
+For more information, check the Wheeler High School Fossil Beds website.